kyma-project/kyma/docs/serverless/08-04-trigger-function-with-event.md

     User created: 123456789
     ```

-## Publish a Cloud Event
+## Publish CloudEvents

-This section shows how to publish a Cloud Event using the Functions SDK based on the previous steps.
+This section shows how to publish CloudEvents using the Functions SDK based on the previous steps.

-1. Change the Function's code and replace `<event type>` with a destination event type:​
+1. Change the Function's code and replace `<event type>` with the desired event type:​

     ```js
     module.exports = {